filippo-bosi/Universal_Robots_ROS2_Description/README.md

    the cap on the wrist_3_link.
 This config file specifies which meshes (both, visual and collision) should be used.

-The four configuration files have to be passed to `ur_macro.urdf` (more specific to the macro defined in that file) which is done inside the `ur.urdf.macro`.
+The four configuration files have to be passed to `ur_macro.xacro` (more specific to the macro defined in that file) which is done inside the `ur.urdf.macro`.
 Contents of the files are parsed inside `ur_common.xacro`.